-Agriculture land retirement projects are discussed in Section 5.2.5 of the LTRID GSA GSP and consists of the LTRID purchasing land for permanent retirement, landowners taking a portion of their farm permanently out of production, and landowners taking a portion of their farm annually out of production depending on water supplies available.
+Agriculture land retirement projects are discussed in Section 5.2.5 of the Pixley GSA GSP and consists of the Pixley purchasing land for permanent retirement, landowners taking a portion of their farm permanently out of production, and landowners taking a portion of their farm annually out of production depending on water supplies available.

 To date the GSA has not implemented any agriculture retirement programs.
-Some lands within the district have been converted from crop production to use as recharge basins by landowners, resulting in the dual benefit of reduced groundwater consumption and increased managed recharge and banking.
-This was previously discussed in Section 7.2.4.
+Although, some lands within the district have been converted uses from crop production to manage recharge basins by landowners, resulting in dual benefit of reduced groundwater consumption and increased managed recharge and banking.
+This was previously discussed in SECTION 7.2.4.

 The GSA Board adopted an annual land fallowing policy during 2021, which encourages landowners to fallow land in dry years.
-The LTRIDGSA was also a funding contributor of the Tule Basin Land & Water Conservation Trust in 2020.
+The Pixley GSA was also a funding contributor and founder of the Tule Basin Land & Water Conservation Trust.
 The Trust was formed in part as a means of supporting the GSA in the work being done to meet plans and objectives outlined in the GSP.
+Pixley faces a groundwater deficit that cannot be overcome without long term conversion of farmland away from a water intensive use.
 The Trust is working with landowners in the GSA to retire and/or fallow active farmland into conservation easements that will have numerous ecosystems and groundwater benefits.
-The Tule Basin Land & Water Conservation Trust will also interface with the Watershed Coordinator described in Section 7.2.6 regarding the plans outlined in the Tule Subbasin GSPs.
+The Tule Basin Land & Water Conservation Trust will interface with the Watershed Coordinator described in Section 7.2.6 regarding the plans outlined in the Tule Subbasin GSPs.
+In 2021, the District purchased 831 acres which will be permanently retired.
+A portion of the property will be developed into recharge basins.
+The GSA is also working with the Trust, for the Trust to purchase a portion of the property and restorer it to upland habitat.